B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 ##### Results

 The pretraining data were randomly generated curves in 2D.
 The pixel intensities were non-Gaussian and between 0 and 1 ensuring that the sigmoid function could be used for output units in the auto encoder.
-The fine-tuning stage minimizes cross-entropy error [] where .
+The fine-tuning stage minimizes cross-entropy error $-\sum_{i} p_{i} log(\hat{p_{i}}) - \sum_{i}(1 - p_{i})log(1 - \hat{p_{i}})$ where $p_{i}$ is intensity of pixel $i$, and $\hat{p_{i}}$ is intensity of its reconstruction.

-The autoencoder is of size (28x28)-400-200-100-50-25-6 (with the decoder portion reversed).
+The autoencoder is of size (28x28)-400-200-100-50-25-6 with the symmetric decoder portion reversed.
+When trained on 20,000 images, and tested on 10,000 new images, the autoencoder performed better than PCA.
+Although shallow networks can still learn to represent the input image, pretraining reduces the time it takes to train the model.

+Next, a 784-1000-500-250-30 autoencoder is used to learn the digits in the MNIST dataset.
+Fine-tuning is done on 60,000 training images, and testing is done on 10,000 new images.
+Once again, the model performs better than PCA.

+The rest of the results are on page 4 of the paper.

 > [1] G. E. Hinton and R. R. Salakhutdinov, “Reducing the Dimensionality of Data with Neural Networks,” Science, vol. 313, no. 5786, p.
 504, Jul.
 2006, doi: 10.1126/science.1127647.
 [2] Ufldl.stanford.edu. n.d.
 Unsupervised Feature Learning And Deep Learning Tutorial. [online] Available at: <http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/> [Accessed 27 June 2020].